krrishapatel/Anagame/README.md

 </head>
 <body>
     <h1>Anagame</h1>
     <p>An anagram game where users generate as many valid anagrams as possible within a time limit.
-Features an accurate solver, word validation, performance analytics, and a leaderboard and hints to enhance gameplay.</p>
+Includes an accurate solver, word validation, performance analytics, and a leaderboard and hints to enhance gameplay.</p>
 </body>